Packer-Lab/imagingplus/meetings-and-todo.md

 Next big tasks:
 [] test linking of Suite2p class to experiment object [] link Suite2p class to trial objects
+[] review Rob's notes on attr's and functions for alloptical and 2p imaging classes

 ## Dec 22 2021